fabianjra/Tutoriales-iOS/README.md

 - **Description:** This app get city names from an API and gets the weather temperature in celcius and farenheit.
 - **Screenshot:**
 <img src="" width="200">

+This app cosumes an API in this WEB: https://openweathermap.org/